PankajGoGuardian/edulastic-poc-clone/docs/projectStructure.md

-# Project Structure 📚
+# Project Structure

 ```
         ├── App.js
-        ├── assessment 📁 :
+        ├── assessment 📁 ⭐️
-        ├── author 📁
+        ├── author 📁 ⭐️
         ├── configureStore.js
         ├── index.css
         ├── index.js
         ├── public 📁
         ├── reducers.js
         ├── sagas.js
-        ├── student 📁
+        ├── student 📁 ⭐️
         └── __test__ 📁

 ```
+📁 - folders
+⭐️ - application folders

-At the root level (at `src/client`), project will have 3 main parts:
+At the root level (at `src/client`), project will have 3 applications:

 - **student**: contains the student part of the app
 - **author**: cotains the teacher/author part of the app